zionsg/demo-mockpass-login/README.md

       for more info).

 ## Installation
+- This section is meant for software developers working on the source code in this repository.
-- Clone this repository.
+- Clone this repository, e.g. `git clone git@github.com:zionsg/demo-mockpass-login.git`.
+- Note that `.env` and `docker-compose.override.yml` MUST be created for this application to run.
+The creation of the files will be covered in subsequent steps.
-- Copy `.env.example` to `.env` and update the values accordingly.
+- Copy `.env.example` to `.env`.
 This will be read by Docker Compose and the application.
 The file `.env` will not be committed to the repository.
+    + To make it easier to identify which env vars were changed, and to be consistent with server deployments, it is recommended that env vars be overridden in `docker-compose.override.yml` instead of updating `.env`.
 - Run `npm install`.
 - To run the application locally:
     + The application should be run using Docker and Docker Compose during local